Workplace Gender Equality

 Root Capital and Investing in Women are partnering to promote women’s economic empowerment in South East Asia by financing agricultural enterprises owned or led by women.
 Root Capital is a pioneer in the gender lens investing movement.
 The organisation launched its Women in Agriculture Initiative in 2012 and is committed to working with other capital providers to drive a greater focus on gender equity within the impact investing and agricultural finance sectors.
 Reaching more than 270,000 women producers annually, Root Capital finances agricultural businesses that actively create jobs and opportunities for women.

-Capital 4 Development Partners BV (C4D Partners) is an independent fund management company with offices in The Netherlands, India, Indonesia and the Philippines.
+Capital 4 Development Partners (C4D Partners) is an independent fund management company with offices in the Netherlands, India, Indonesia and the Philippines.
 C4D Partners manages impact capital and supports growing SMEs to bring about and promote fair economic development in emerging countries.
 Investing in Women is a core funder to the C4D Asia Fund, investing in innovative growth stage SMEs in India, Indonesia and the Philippines which aim to bring positive social, environmental and economic change in the lives of marginalised communities.

 Influencing Gender Norms

 We work with partners to positively shift attitudes and practices to support women in the world of work.
 Investing in Women is working in Indonesia, the Philippines and Vietnam, with local partners to experiment learn and build on approaches that show evidence of success for shifting gender norms to expand women’s economic opportunities.